mattecasu/spring-data-playground/README.md

 They use the Spring-Cucumber integration to launch the webapp and interact with the APIs.

-As of yet, Springfox is not yet compatible with webflux:
+As of yet, Springfox is not yet fully compatible with webflux:
 `https://github.com/springfox/springfox/issues/1773`.
 When a fix is available, the API documentation (will be) exposed via Springfox Swagger on